OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card using only CSS.
-No JavaScript is required!
-This effect uses CSS transitions and pseudo-elements to create a smooth and visually appealing animation when the card is hovered over.
-This example uses plain CSS, but the concepts could easily be adapted to frameworks like Tailwind CSS.
+This document details how to create an expanding card effect using only CSS.
+This effect involves a card that expands to reveal more content when hovered over.
+We'll be using plain CSS3 for this, avoiding any JavaScript or frameworks like Tailwind.

 **Description of the Styling:**

-The card consists of a container (`div`) with an image and some text.
-The key to the animation is the use of the `::before` pseudo-element.
-This pseudo-element is absolutely positioned and initially hidden.
-On hover, it expands to cover the card, creating the expanding effect.
-Transitions are used to smooth the animation.
+The styling achieves the expanding effect using CSS transitions and transforms.
+The card initially has a smaller height.
+On hover, the height is increased, creating the expansion.
+We'll use smooth transitions to make the effect visually appealing.
+A subtle box-shadow will enhance the card's 3D appearance.

 **Full Code:**